-It’s certainly the case that you can hand over your old tablet to your child.
-However, if they’re entering preschool or kindergarten, they might benefit from their own device.
-Fortunately, there are plenty of options for a kids learning tablet just for your little one.
+But if they’re entering preschool or kindergarten, they might benefit from their own device.
+There are plenty of options for a kids learning tablet just for your little one.

 - Leapfrog LeapPad Ultra – This learning-centered kids tablet is appropriate for ages 4-9.
 It’s one of the best tablets to feature learning and comes with 800 apps on everything from language to social skills.
 It was also recommended by 98% of kindergarten teachers surveyed in 2013!

 - Lenovo Tab 4 8 – A tablet tailored to your little ones is great!
 However, it can be even better to have a truly adult tablet your kids can take to school.
 This Lenovo 8-inch also has an add-on Kids Pack so your children can use content while you retain parental controls.